isomerpages/moe-riversidesec/_curriculum/Humanities.md

 permalink: /academic-curriculum/humanities/
 description: ""
 ---
+#### Aims and approach:

-The Humanities department aims to develop our students to become citizens of the world, who understand and appreciate diversity and global events.
+The Humanities department aims to develop our students to become globally competent citizens, who understand and appreciate the interconnectedness of the world and the complexities of the human experience.

-The approach to the teaching and learning of Humanities involves:
+The approach to the teaching and learning of Humanities involves:<br>
-1. Inquiry based approach to allow students to critically evaluate and analyse information so as to deepen their understanding of the subject matter <br>
+1 \.  inquiry-based approach to allow students to critically evaluate and analyse information to deepen their understanding of the subject matter; and<br>
-2. Paul's Wheel of Reasoning and Socratic Questioning so that students continue to reflect critically on the curriculum.
+2 \.
+Paul's Wheel of Reasoning and Socratic Questioning so that students build thinking and reflection schemas to examine information critically.

-####   Key Programmes
+#### Key programmes:

-**Be a Young Historian**
+<u>Be a Young Historian</u><br>
-Students develop a better understanding of history through skits and games.
+Through skits and games, students develop a deeper understanding of historical concepts such as change and continuity, as well as historical skills such as analysis of information and perspective-taking.

-**Riverside Model United Nations**
+<u>Riverside Model United Nations (RSMUN)</u><br>
-Students not only practise public speaking, debating and writing skills, but also hone their critical thinking, teamwork and leadership abilities.

-**Competitions**
+RSMUN is a signature experience in our Applied Learning Programme.
+Students hone their critical thinking and information gathering skills through the analysis of social issues.
+They learn how to discern and critically evaluate multiple sources, craft proposals, and put them forward clearly to the rest of the school.
+Through this experience, they also hone their teamwork and leadership abilities.

+<u>Competitions</u><br>
-Selected students participate in the NUS Geography Challenge and NLB Historical Scene Investigation Challenge.
+Selected students participate in the History Challenge, NUS Geography Challenge and NLB Historical Scene Investigation Challenge.